 It may be hard to appreciate how profoundly the times were a-changing back then.
 Looking back, it all can blur together as ancient history.
 Living through the times would have been otherwise.
 Notably, the introduction of efficient iron smelting and iron fabrication into tools of agriculture and war had a revolutionary impact on daily life.
 Interestingly, I sense the harnessing of electricity, from the first electric motor in 1837 to the computerized everything of today, will have a similar world-shattering impact on humanity’s way of life.
 I mean, we’ve entered only the beginning stages of the Electric Age!

 It is an awesome time to be alive if you can stand back far enough to see the historical context.
 Even so, it is hard to fully realize the long-term impact of all this while living through it.
 Lives are short; memories are shorter.
 If you doubt the impact of the Electric Age, just imagine your life today without the use of electricity… no cars, no planes, no profound scientific or medical advancements, and no electricity-based media.
 What’s more, think of all the things electric motors do for us.

-In a fundamental way, electricity has become a modern version of ‘slave labor’.
-You’re hot and sweaty; turn on a fan or air conditioner.
-Now there’s no need for a slave or a servant to wield a fan.
-The consequences of this: having such power at our finger tips makes us all as rich as kings (in many respects)… and the consequence of this, as Jesus put it, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
-No wonder Buddha left his kingdom and wealth behind.
+In a fundamental way, electricity is a modern form of slave labor.
+We’re hot so we turn on our fan.
+We don’t need slaves or servants to wield a fan.
+The consequences of having such power is that it makes us all as rich as kings in many respects.
+Jesus saw downside consequences of such power when he said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God”… No wonder Buddha left his kingdom and wealth behind.